p-serna/Nanorods/README.md

 # Voltage-sensitive nanorods for voltage imaging in neurons
-Repository for analysis of data from vsNRs published in ..
+Repository for data analysis used in [Feasibility analysis of semiconductor voltage nanosensors for neuronal membrane potential sensing](https://www.biorxiv.org/content/10.1101/838342v1)
 ## About

 The scripts we provide here can be used to follow the analysis protocol.